 Students may obtain additional licensure with a minimum of 12 hours in approved courses; to include the fields of psychology and sociology.

-Listed below is a possible schedule of courses for a Bachelor of Science degree with a major in history with teaching licensure.
+Listed below is a possible schedule of courses for a Bachelor of Arts degree with a major in history.
 Actual schedules may differ.
 Students should consult with their academic advisors when preparing their schedules.